hivokas/commonmark/customization/abstract-syntax-tree.md

 Abstract Syntax Tree
 ====================

 Starting with version 0.11, this library uses a doubly-linked list AST.
-Every element (both blocks and inlines) extend from the `Node` class.
+Every element (both blocks and inlines) extends from the `Node` class.

 ## Traversal